life0fun/growingtree/growingtree-app/README.md

     (defn compute-filtered-tasks [_ inputs]
       (let [filter-type (get-in inputs [:new-model :todo :filter]) tasks (get-in inputs [:new-model :todo :tasks])]

+## Emitter

+Emitters are made up of two components.
+The first component is a list of input paths into the data model.
+The second component is the emitter function.

+The emitter function is designed to take a single argument, which is a tracking map.
+By using the tracking map, you can determine what has changed, and can produce the application deltas necessary to signal this change.
+As data model is a single rooted tree, which is a nested map, so we can use  (get-in tracking-map-inputs [:new-model :todo :filter]) to get either the old-model value or the new-model value for any path node in data model and emit application model delta.

+For example, if a path was added to the data model, this could be signalled with a :node-create.
+If one was removed, it could be :node-destroy.
+When a value is changed in the data model, an application delta could be either :attr, or :value, depending on how fine grained the change you want to signal.

+    :emit [{:in #{[:todo :filtered-tasks :* :*]} :fn todo-emitter  :mode :always :init init-emitter }

+    (defn todo-emitter [inputs]
+      (vec (concat
+        ((app/default-emitter) inputs)
+        (mapcat (fn [[_ _ task]] [[:node-create ...]]) (:added inputs)
+        (mapcat (fn [[_ _ task] :as path] [[:value path (get-in inputs (concat [:new-model] path))]]) (:updated inputs)) (mapcat (fn [[_ _ task] :as path] [[:node-destroy path]]) (:removed inputs)

+For value changes, the default emitter will emit

+    [:value [:nav :category] nil :courses]

+the emit handler in render side will get [op path old new] vector. op is :value obviously. d is transmitter, for

+    (defn emitter-handler [render [op path old new] d] ... )

 ## Slicing templates